teejee2008/aptik/USAGE.md

 2. List of installed packages are filtered to **remove** the following:

-   1. Kernel packages - `linux-headers*`, `linux-signed*`, `linux-tools*`
+   * Kernel packages - `linux-headers*`, `linux-signed*`, `linux-tools*`
-   2. Packages that were auto-installed as dependencies for other packages.
+   * Packages that were auto-installed as dependencies for other packages.
       * Debian-based distros - Determined using `aptitude` and will be filtered out
       * Other distros - Cannot be determined and will not be filtered out
-   3. Packages that are part of the Linux distribution base.
+   * Packages that are part of the Linux distribution base.
       * Debian-based - Determined by reading `/var/log/installer/initial-status.gz` and will be filtered out.
 Cannot be determined if this file is missing on the system.
       * Other distros - Cannot be determined and will not be filtered out

-   List of filtered packages are saved to `<basepath>/packages/selected.list`.
+3. List of filtered packages are saved to `<basepath>/packages/selected.list`.
 This file can be edited to comment-out or remove lines for unwanted packages.

-**Restore Actions**
+**Restore**

+Usage: `aptik --restore-packages`

 Following actions are executed for restore:
    1. List of packages are read from `<basepath>/packages/selected.list`.
 Packages that are not installed, but available in repositories, will be installed using the package manager.